thoughtbot/superglue/docs/tutorial.md

       end
     ```

-Now the page loads instantly with "Calculating..." and the real cost appears automatically after 3 seconds!
+Now reload the page, and watch it instantly load with "Calculating...".
+Wait another 3 seconds and watch real cost appears automatically!

+!!! tip
+    You can defer any deeply nested child node and nest deferments.
+For example:

+    ```ruby
+    json.metrics do
+      json.visits(defer: :auto) do
+        json.total(defer: :auto) do
+        end
+        json.average(defer: :auto) do
+        end
+      end
+    end
+    ```

+    Read more about this in [deferments](./deferments.md)

 !!! tip
     [There is also](./deferments.md#defer-manual) a `defer: :manual`.
 Its for cases where we want to be explicit when the deferred content loads.
 This is useful for modals and tabs.